aguimaraes/btc-keygen/docs/01-threat-model.md

 **Mitigation:** Test against published test vectors from BIP173 and the Bitcoin wiki.
 Use known-answer tests with deterministic inputs.

+### T10 — Weak user-provided private key (`--from-hex`)

+**Risk:** When the caller passes `--from-hex`, the tool uses the provided 32 bytes directly as the private key.
+If those bytes came from a low-entropy source (a short passphrase, a predictable pattern, a biased physical process), the resulting key is guessable.

+**Mitigation:** Validate that the input is a valid secp256k1 scalar.
+Document on the website and in `--help` that the security of the generated key depends entirely on the quality of the user-provided bytes, and that the OS CSPRNG is bypassed in this mode.

+**Residual risk:** Key quality is the caller's responsibility.
+The tool cannot detect low-entropy input.
+This mode exists so the operator can supply their own entropy source (for example, dice or coin flips converted to hex); misuse is an operator concern.

 ## Operator responsibilities

 The following are outside the tool's control and must be handled by the operator: